Nitload-NSI/StgSharp/ReadMe.md

    dotnet build Nitload.sln
    ```

    Managed builds copy an existing native binary into their output directory.
-They do not invoke CMake automatically, so build `StgSharp.Native` first when native functionality is required.
+They do not invoke CMake automatically, so build `Nitload.Native` first when native functionality is required.

 ### Build Configuration